 - A. Use.
 Required parking used only for parking operable motor vehicles using the site or use.
 Any other use of parking areas for outside storage, display or commercial activity shall be permitted by different provisions of these regulations - B. Surfaces and Markings.
-All off-street parking areas and driveways shall be surfaced and provided with a minimum of: - 1.
-Residential Parking: (All dwelling units) Four inches of Portland Cement concrete, reinforced, or four inches of stone and two inches of asphaltic concrete. - a.
-A gravel parking pad in the rear yard may be installed with a border to contain the gravel.
-Such gravel parking pad must be accessed directly off the alley. - b.
-For lots over 2 acres in size on which the primary structure will be set back a minimum of 100 feet from the front property line, a gravel driveway may be installed past the required 25' front setback, provided that all other applicable building and fire codes are met.
+All off-street parking areas and driveways shall be surfaced and provided with a minimum of: - Residential Parking: (All dwelling units) Six inches of Portland Cement concrete, or four inches of stone and four inches of asphaltic concrete.
+Alternative paving materials, such as pavers, may be approved for single-family residences after review by the City Engineer.

-- 2. Commercial and Industrial Loading and Parking: Six inches of Portland Cement concrete, reinforced, or six inches of stone and two inches of asphaltic concrete. - 3.
+- A gravel parking pad in the rear yard may be installed with a border to contain the gravel.
+Such gravel parking pad must be accessed directly off the alley and may be a maximum depth of 37 feet as measured from the rear property line. - b.
+For lots over 2 acres in size on which the primary structure will be set back a minimum of 100 feet from the front property line, a gravel driveway may be installed past the required 25' front setback, provided that all other applicable building and fire codes are met. - 2.
+Commercial and Industrial Loading and Parking: Eight inches of Portland Cement concrete, , or six inches of stone and six inches of asphaltic concrete. - 3.
 Parking Lot Marking: Parking spaces in lots of more than six spaces shall be marked by painted lines or curbs or other means to indicate individual spaces.
 Signs or markers shall be used as necessary to ensure efficient traffic operation of the lot. - 4.
 Bumper Guards: Wheel or bumper guards when used shall be located so that no part of any vehicle shall extend beyond the boundary lines of the parking area, intrude on pedestrian ways, or come in contact with walls, fences, or plantings.